طائرات السيادة الجوية

 هنا مصدر يشير الى ان بعض الاف 15 التي شاركت تنتمي للسرب 48FW والذي يتمركز حاليا في قاعدة العديد في قطر :)

-The presence of confirmed since the beginning of the air campaign against ISIS, is far from being surprising.
+The presence of F-15E in the area, confirmed since the beginning of the air campaign against ISIS, is far from being surprising.
 What makes the video worth of note is the fact that it is the first one to show the Strike Eagles from the ground, as they fly over Iraq.

 According to our sources, some F-15Es belonging to 48FW from RAF Lakenheath are currently deployed to Al Udeid, in Qatar.